mattjaikaran/django-boilerplate/README.md

 # Matt Django Boilerplate

-My Django REST API Starter with all that cool config stuff I like and need to get started.
+My Django DRF REST API Starter with all that cool config stuff I like and need to get started.

 Newest DRF, Postgres, Railway config.
 Easily hook a front end into.